 We revised our entire 2020 calendar of events with the aim of ensuring the continuity of our exhibitions, maintaining the quality of our exhibition projects, and providing free access for all.

-As from Saturday 23 May, you can admire the exhibitions “the eye, the eye and the ear” by Trisha Baga and “….the Illuminating Gas” by Cerith Wyn Evans.
-These two exhibitions offer a keen, cultured and wry vision of our contemporary world and its complexities, using different forms of artistic expression.
-Both are of great visual impact, as we see in Cerith Wyn Evans’s neon lights and Trisha Baga’s videos.
+After our summer closure, starting from 11 September, you can admire the exhibition “the eye, the eye and the ear” by Trisha Baga.
+This exhibition offer a keen, cultured and wry vision of our contemporary world and its complexities, using different forms of artistic expression.

 Here you find our updated exhibition schedule: